Wint3rmute/baczek.me/content/map.md

    [Sentence Transformers](https://www.sbert.net/) Python library.
-2. The embeddings are passed to [UMAP](https://arxiv.org/abs/1802.03426) dimensionality reduction algorithm, which takes in multi-dimensional embeddings and projects it down to a 2D representation.
+2. The embeddings are passed to [UMAP](https://arxiv.org/abs/1802.03426) dimensionality reduction algorithm, which takes in multi-dimensional embeddings and projects it down to a 2D representation, which can be drawn as a graph.
-4. I'm connecting each post with its top 3 nearest posts (using 4 or more leads to clutter).
+3. I'm connecting each post with its top 2 nearest posts (using more clutters up the map).
-5. The final graph is drawn by `graphviz` and outputted as an SVG file.
+4. `graphviz` renders the graph and outputs it as an SVG file.

 ### Future plans

-1. Make this thing look more map-alike
+1. Make this thing look more "map-alike", whatever that might mean.
 2. Experiment with text clusterisation & dimensionality reduction algorithms, such as:
     - tSNE
     - K-means clustering